Lie algebras graded by the weight system $(\Theta_{n},sl_{n})$: Introduction

 \section{Introduction}

 Root graded Lie algebras were introduced by Berman and Moody in 1992 to study toroidal Lie algebras and Slodowy intersection matrix algebras.
-However, this concept appeared previously in Seligman's study of simple Lie algebras \cite{BM}.
-Root graded Lie algebras of simply-laced finite root systems were classified up to centrally isogeny by Berman and Moody in \cite{BM}.
-The case of double-laced finite root systems was settled by Benkart and Zelmanov \cite{BZ}.
-Non-reduced systems $BC_{n}$ were considered by Allison, Benkart and Gao \cite{ABG}(for $n\text{\ensuremath{\ge}}2$) and by Benkart and Smirnov \cite{BO} (for $n=1$).
-It became clear at that time that this notion can be generalized further by considering Lie algebras graded by certain finite weight systems.
+They classified the Lie algebras graded by simply-laced root systems up to central isogeny \cite{berman1992lie}.
+The case of double-laced root systems was settled by Benkart and Zelmanov \cite{benkart1996lie}.
+Central extensions of root graded Lie algebras in terms of the homology of its coordinate algebra were determined and described up to isomorphism by Allison, Benkart and Gao in \cite{allison2000central}.
+Non-reduced systems $BC_{n}$ were considered by Allison, Benkart and Gao \cite{allison2002lie} (for $n\text{\ensuremath{\ge}}2$) and by Benkart and Smirnov \cite{benkart2003lie} (for $n=1$).
+It became clear at that time that this notion can be generalized further by considering Lie algebras graded by finite weight systems.